rackspace/sailplane/README.md

 # Sailplane - Utilities for AWS Serverless development in Javascript and Typescript

-This repository is developed and maintained by the [Onica](https://www.onica.com) Serverless Practice as a set of tools for developing AWS serverless applications in Javascript and Typescript.
+This repository is developed and maintained by the [Onica](https://www.onica.com) Cloud Native Development Practice as a set of tools for developing AWS serverless applications in Javascript and Typescript.
 (It is written in Typescript, but compiles to ES6 with Typescript type definition files.)